-6 Turn on the computer and the VCR or video camera.
+6 Turn on the computer and the VCR or camera.

 You can now begin working with the video equipment connected to your Macintosh.
-For instructions on how to view video, capture single images, and use video in other ways, see the "Video" topic of Macintosh Guide, available in the Guide (2) menu.
+For instructions on how to view video images, capture frames, and use video in other ways, see the "Video" topic of Macintosh Guide, available in the Guide (2) menu.